 This program is designed to address education, in particular, literacy.
 We provide backpacks filled with all the school supplies needed for kids in grades K-12 to start off the new school year.
 We also offer haircuts, a hot meal, and an opportunity for kids and their family members to meet and talk with community leaders and role models that are in the field of education or strong advocates for education.
 We are focusing our attention not only in the Pine Street community, but also throughout Faulkner County to help those that are less fortunate.
 The reason Pine Street has been the center of our focus over the past eight years is because the organization was founded by residents of that community and it is a major area of Conway that is highly distressed both physically and economically.
 Aside from the backpack program, PSCDC also offers a food bank service.

 In 2008 the Back Pack Program was expanded in order to reach more families not only in the Pine Street community but also in the city of Conway and Faulkner County.
 Over the past eight years our resources have grown from raising over $5,000 in cash and in-kind donations in one school year to raising over $20,000 in cash and in-kind donations in another school year.
 Those resources took the program from serving 300 kids in 2008 to serving 1,000 kids every year starting in 2012.
 Over that span of time and with the resources we have had the Backpack Program has served more than 6,250 kids.
-This year’s program is scheduled to take place on Saturday, August 13, 2016 at the Educational Wing of the Pleasant Branch Baptist Church in Conway’s Pine Street community.
+This year’s program is scheduled to take place on Saturday, August 11, 2018 at the Educational Wing of the Pleasant Branch Baptist Church in Conway’s Pine Street community.
 Hot meals will be prepared and served on-site to all of the participants and their families.
 Boys who have pre-registered for school supplies will also have an opportunity to get a free haircut.
 Community leaders, school officials, businesses, and other organizations will be on hand to either stuff backpacks, distribute backpacks, register kids for backpacks, cook and serve, clean-up or set-up.
 Over the years we have had an enormous amount of help from our community averaging about 50+ volunteers each event to ensure the program’s success.
-Pre-registration will begin Saturday, July 23rd and end on Saturday, July 30th.
-Backpacks will be stuffed on Friday, August 12th, and then distributed on Saturday.
+Pre-registration dates for 2018 will beg Saturday, July 21st and Saturday, July 28th from 10am to 12pm.
+Backpacks will be distributed on Saturday August 11th from 9am-1pm.
 Each child is required to pre-register in order to ensure they receive their school supplies.
 Parents are not asked to provide income information in order to qualify for assistance.
 Registration information is maintained in a database and addresses are deemed helpful in determining if the low income areas in Faulkner County are being served.

 The goal of this organization is to provide school supplies for children in grades K-12 from low income families that live in the Pine Street community and surrounding areas of the city of Conway and Faulkner County.
 Haircuts, food, and other tangible resources are also provided through this program to aid in preparing children for the new school year.
 The Pine Street community is our focal point because it is one of the city’s largest low income housing areas.
 The Pine Street community is largely African-American with a smaller percentage of Hispanics and White Americans.
 The population, based upon the number of homes, is approximately 500 residents with a very small percentage of those residents being owner-occupied.
 The property has evolved into mostly rental properties, housing predominately single parent families, and many structures are dilapidated.
 Habitat for Humanity has a strong presence in this community.
 This area has a crime rate much higher than in any other parts of the city of Conway, and it is in dire need of revitalization.
 The City of Conway’s Planning Commission has been working on a neighborhood revitalization project to rebuild the Pine Street community